pratyushmishra9920-ship-it/markdown_practice/README.md

 - Improve accuracy
 - Deploy online

-> **Note**: This project is for learning Machine Learning concepts and should not be used for real-world student evaluation.
+> **Note:** This project is for learning Machine Learning concepts and should not be used for real-world student evaluation.

 ## Author
 Pratyush Mishra